google/turbinia/docs/user/install-gke-celery.md

 - Create or select a Google Cloud Platform project in the [Google Cloud Console](https://console.cloud.google.com).
 - Determine which GCP zone and region that you wish to deploy Turbinia into.
-- Review the `.clusterconfig` config file and please update any of the default values if necessary based on cluster requirements.
+- Review the `.clusterconfig` config file located in `k8s/tools` and please update any of the default values if necessary based on cluster requirements.
 - Deploy through the following command:
   - `./k8s/tools/deploy-celery-gke.sh`
   - **Note this script will create a GKE cluster and GCP resources then deploy Turbinia to the cluster**
-- Congrats, you have successfully deployed Turbinia locally!
-Please see [install-gke-external](install-gke-external.md) for instructions on accessing Turbinia externally through a URL or see the section below for making Turbinia processing requests locally.
+- Congrats, you have successfully deployed Turbinia into GKE!
+In order to make requests into Turbinia at this stage see Making requests locally section below or if you'd like to set up external access to Turbinia via a URL see [install-gke-external](install-gke-external.md).

 ### Destroying the Turbinia cluster